microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **_Identify selected profile_**

-_Option 1_

 The profile selection may be obtained programmatically by reading the property `java.vm.ergonomics.profile`:

 ```java
 var ergonomicsProfile = System.getProperty("java.vm.ergonomics.profile");
 ```

-_Option 2_

-The profile selection may be obtained programmatically by the inclusion of the following method in `java.management.RuntimeMXBean`:
+The profile selection may also be obtained programmatically through JMX by the inclusion of the following method in `java.management.RuntimeMXBean`:

     String getJvmErgonomicsProfile()

-To allow the backporting of this feature, the value may also be obtained through the `MBeanServerConnection.getAttribute` method:
+To allow the backporting of this feature to older versions of OpenJDK, the value may also be obtained through the `MBeanServerConnection.getAttribute` method:

 ```java
 MBeanServerConnection mbs = ...